aws/aws-cdk/docs/src/examples.rst

 Add the following code just after you declare a cluster, but before you create the service.
-This code extends the |ECS| cluster with three t2.xlarge instances, instead of default of one ??? instance.
+This code creates a cluster that scales out to up to three **t2.xlarge** instances.

 .. code-block:: ts